ookojie/ookojie/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on a Virtual Experience program with JPMorgan Chase
+- 🔭 I’m currently working as an Agile Software Engineer at TribalScale
-- 🌱 I’m currently learning to develop dynamic websites on this LinkedIn course: [Building a website with Node.js and Express][course]
+- 🌱 I’m currently teaching myself React.js with this Codecademy course: [Learn React][course]
 <!-- - 👯 I’m looking to collaborate on ... -->
-- 🤔 I’m looking for help with Secure User Authentication using SnapKit
+- 🤔 I’m looking for help integrating Firebase with React or React Native as an authenticator and backend
 - 💬 Ask me about life as an international engineering student __or__ how to escape tutorial hell:fire:
 <!-- - 📫 How to reach me: ...
 - 😄 Pronouns: ...